On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Higher rank Chevalley--Herbrand formulas in Lg

-By nature, Iwasawa's theory corroborates the fact that such an heuristic makes sense, but it does not give an algorithm likely to ``construct'' the $\lambda, \mu, \nu$ invariants from the first layers and remains purely algebraic.
-Many heuristics are suggested for $\lambda_p(k^\cyc/k)$ as that of \cite{EJV2011} using random matrices. \end{remark}
+By nature, Iwasawa's theory does not give an algorithm likely to ``construct'' $\lambda, \mu, \nu$ and remains purely algebraic.
+Many heuristics are suggested for $\lambda_p(k^\cyc/k)$ as that of Ellenberg--Jain--Venkatesh \cite{EJV2011} using random matrices. \end{remarks}